dhbw-stg-tinf17a/ICC-Pr-sentation/README.md

 Sunny weather → running, biking, or tennis
 Rainy weather → swimming, badminton, or gym

-**TODO: remove extensions?**
-Extension 1: If the user wants to do a different sport, the assistant presents an alternative sport type.
-Extension 2: The assistant learns itself which sport types the user prefers under which conditions.

 **Dialog:** If the user confirms that they want to do the presented activity, the assistant searches for a sports facility (<ins>maps</ins>) and presents the route to the sports facility (<ins>VVS</ins>) if required.

 **Services:** preferences, calendar, VVS, weather, maps